phetdam/shizuka/doc/source/index.rst

    initial creation. added cringey quote and link to intro.rst, model_compat.rst
-   + field to toctree so that only document titles will be displayed. corrected improperly formatted footnote. added autosummary with toctree.
+   + field to toctree so that only document titles will be displayed. corrected improperly formatted footnote. added autosummary with toctree. change header for indices and tables to be "-" instead of "=" to reduce size.

    todo: configure autosummary and autodoc.